 We monitor all material air emissions from our activities, and look for ways to reduce emissions.

 We have processes in place to minimise emissions from chimney stacks, using monitoring stations and systems that help abate emissions

 of SO₂ emissions captured at Mopani, Zambia, following a $500m upgrade of the smelter

 Engaging with communities on air quality is vital.
 Mount Isa Mines in Australia, for example, has developed an app that allows local residents to track air quality.

 We work to reduce the amount of dust that escapes from our operations – particularly at open-cut mines or mine roads, where dust is most prevalent.

 For example, we apply recycled water to roads, place barriers at mine perimeters, and cover products for storage and transport.

 Principles we follow

-In 2016, 20 of our sites put dust reduction programmes in place – and 14 sites started initiatives to reduce other emissions such as NOx, carbon monoxide or fumes.
+In 2017, five of our sites put dust reduction programmes in place – and 19 sites completed air emission reduction programmes to reduce other emissions such as NOx, carbon monoxide or fumes.